-The Temperature Control Record in Appendix 7 is available on the Queensland Health and Council's websites.
+The Temperature Control Record in Appendix 9 is available on the Council's website.

 How do I clean and sanitise my thermometer?

 The probe on the thermometer that will be inserted into food must be cleaned and sanitised after measuring the temperature of one food and before measuring the temperature of another food to prevent cross contamination.